 In 2014, MPHA received a provisionary approval from HUD for RAD pending Congressional action to increase the RAD unit count.
-MPHA's Board also approved a Voluntary Conversion application to HUD for Heritage Park.
-In 2014, Congress did increase the RAD unit allowance to 185,000 for FY2015 and MPHA has received a CHAP for Heritage Park and will be amending its 2015 MTW Plan to move this from Not Yet Implemented to Approved activities for Heritage Park only.
+In 2014, Congress did increase the RAD unit allowance to 185,000 for FY2015 and MPHA has received a CHAP for Heritage Park and amended its 2015 MTW Plan to move this from Not Yet Implemented to Approved activities for Heritage Park only.